 An Enlightened Bodhisattva Deity, by definition, IS compassion.
 Technically, an Enlightened Bodhisattva Deity equally combines compassion and wisdom, but to simplify, we often just say “compassion.”
 Metta, kindness, compassion are defining characteristics of Bodhisattvas.
 No Bodhisattva or Buddha is more iconic of compassion than loving Avalokiteshvara (Chenrezig, Guanyin, many other names).

 “Meditating on the deity Chenrezig, the Buddha of compassion, helps cultivate a more loving, accepting and caring sense of self-worth,” writes Psychologist Rob Preece, author of The Psychology of Buddhist Tantra.

-Understanding Bodhisattvas and Buddhist Deities for what they truly represent — our own enlightened potential, rather than a supernatural being — is already a difficult topic.
-Why, then, do most Bodhisattva’s have so many faces?
+Understanding Bodhisattvas and Buddhist Deities for what they truly represent — more our own enlightened potential, than a supernatural being — is already a difficult topic.
+Why, then, do most Bodhisattvas have so many faces?
 Why not just settle with Avalokiteshvara for compassion?
 Why have dozens of Avalokiteshvaras and hundreds of Bodhisattvas?
 The answer lies, in part, with mind — and Buddha is known to have pioneered the deep exploration of the mind, long before science and psychology.

-Noted teacher Stephen Batchelor explains the psychology: “In contrast to the approaches of conventional religion… the practitioner chooses to confront the bewildering and chaotic forces of fear, aggression, desire, and pride, and to work them in such a way that they are channeled into creative expression… and wisely engaged forms of life.”
+Noted teacher Stephen Batchelor explains the psychology: “In contrast to the approaches of conventional religion… the practitioner chooses to confront the bewildering and chaotic forces of fear, aggression, desire, and pride, and to work them in such a way that they are channelled into creative expression… and wisely engaged forms of life.”

 For each of these — fear, aggression, desire, pride, anger, and so on — there is an Enlightened form of Chenrezig.
 (Or other Bodhisattvas, but that is a different story.)